tepesalexandru/quartz/content/PSM_1/Scrum Learning Journey.md

 ---
 I have published series of articles on Medium about my Scrum learning journey.
 The final purpose of the journey is to get the Professional Scrum Master 1 certification.

-> I have obtained the Professional Scrum Master I certification on 19th February 2022 ✅
+> I have obtained the Professional Scrum Master I certification on the 19th of February 2022 ✅

 Here is the current available content (everything is open to the world and available for free).